gurnec/btcrecover/docs/INSTALL.md

 ##### OS X #####

-On OS X, installing PyCrypto is unfortunately a bit more difficult:
+ 1. Open a terminal window (open the Launchpad and search for "terminal").
+Type this and then choose `Install` to install the command line developer tools:

- 1. Download and install the “Command Line Tools for Xcode” for your version of OS X from Apple here: <https://developer.apple.com/downloads/>.
-This site requires that you register as an Apple Developer using your Apple ID.
+        xcode-select --install

- 2. Open a Terminal window, and install Python pip and then PyCrypto:
+ 2. Type this to install Python pip and PyCrypto:

         curl https://bootstrap.pypa.io/get-pip.py | sudo python
         sudo pip install pycrypto